Introduction to file mount/unmount APIs in Azure Synapse Analytics

 The main purpose of the mount operation is to let customers access the data stored in a remote storage account by using a local file system API.
 You can also access the data by using the mssparkutils fs API with a mounted path as a parameter.
 The path format used here is a little different.

-Assume that you mounted the Data Lake Storage Gen2 container mycontainer to /test by using the mount API.
-When you access the data by using a local file system API, the path format is like this:
+Assuming you've mounted the Data Lake Storage Gen2 container mycontainer to /test using the mount API.
+When accessing the data through a local file system API:

 We recommend using a mssparkutils.fs.getMountPath() to get the accurate path: